chettoy/apexsky/README.md

 ./apexsky_dma.exe --pcileech fpga
 ```

 **apexsky(next) VM:**

+There are really only two steps:

 1. Run the game on a windows guest in a kvm virtual machine.

+2. Run the compiled apex_dma program on the Linux host.

+   * Using the DMA Library

-2. Find the virtual machine process PID and QMP address after starting the virtual machine, then run the compiled apexsky_dma program on the Linux host.
+     Find the virtual machine process PID and QMP address after starting the virtual machine, then run the compiled apexsky_dma program on the Linux host.

      ```shell
      sudo ./apexsky_dma --pcileech qemu://hugepage-pid=<PID>,qmp=<QMP_ADDRESS>
      ```

      For example, if your VM's PID is 5678 and the QMP address is /tmp/qmp-win11.sock, the command would be:

      ```shell
      sudo ./apexsky_dma --pcileech qemu://hugepage-pid=5678,qmp=/tmp/qmp-win11.sock
      ```

      For more details, see https://github.com/ufrisk/LeechCore/wiki/Device_QEMU

+   * Using Memflow

+     ```bash
+     sudo ./apexsky_dma kvm
+     ```

 Additional information: